-If you need to send a lot of emails to customers on different stages of their buying journey.
+If you need to spend a lot of emails to customers at different stages of their buying journey.
 Cold email outreach software can help ease the processes.

 Even if you’re doing everything we’ve talked about and more, sending cold emails won’t be easy.
 The truth is that creating email campaigns and sending all those messages requires a lot of work.